Skip to Main Content Skip to Footer Toggle Navigation Menu

 7. Initial background checks must be completed as a condition of employment prior to the individual beginning work, in any capacity, at Macalester.

 Macalester will require employees to undergo a background check every 5 years of their employment.
-The process and interpretation of the results will follow guidelines provided by this policy.
+The process and interpretation of the results will follow the Relevancy of Convictions section provided by this policy.

-If these recurring background checks reveal previously unknown information to Macalester, the individual in question may be subject to further action which could include removal from their current role and/or termination of employment.
+If these recurring background checks reveal previously unknown information, Macalester will obtain further information from the employee, and possibly law enforcement agencies.
+Depending on these findings, the individual in question may be subject to further review which could include removal from their current role and/or termination of employment.